-Everyone will be required to use their pin number to purchase items in the cafeteria.
+Everyone will be required to scan their ID badge to receive their meal or purchase items in the cafeteria.
 Any unused prepaid amounts at the end of the school year will carry over to the next school year.
 Students leaving the district may request a refund of any remaining balance.
-All refunds are provided in the school cafeterias.
-In our secondary schools, there are no "negative balance" charge sales allowed.
 All refunds under \$5 are provided in the school cafeterias.
 Any amount above \$5 must be requested from the food service office and a check will be mailed home.
 In our secondary schools, there are no ala carte "negative balance" charge sales allowed.

-Contact the Food Service Director, Shawn Harlacher at 506-3318 (SHarlacher@cvschools.org) with questions.
+Contact the Food Service Director, Shawn Harlacher at 717-506-3318 (SHarlacher@cvschools.org) with questions.